symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 With |codename|, most of the previously available NIS1 features have evolved.
 This document will help you **upgrade your application**'s previous NIS1 features to the newly available |codename| technology.

 .. note:: You can move your NIS1 assets to a Symbol account by **Opting-in**.
-Learn about it in the :doc:`` guide.
+For more information, see :doc:`Retrieving your XYM from a post-launch opt-in
+ <post-launch-optin-xym-retrieval>`.

 .. csv-table:: Feature comparison between NIS1 and Symbol
    :header: "NEM NIS1", "Symbol"